lukauskas/edisdp2012-4/README.markdown

 where pitch is 0 for the main pitch, or 1 for the other one

 To switch between yellow/blue robots and the ball, press `y`, `b` and `r` respectively.
+To toggle between the raw image or the channel currently being thresholded, press `t`.